Rolling Stones drummer Charlie Watts dies at age 80

 Rolling Stones drummer Charlie Watts dies at age 80New

-LONDON (AP) — Rolling Stones drummer Charlie Watt has died at the age of 80, according to his publicist.
-Bernard Doherty said Tuesday that Watts “passed away peacefully in a London hospital earlier today surrounded by his family.”
-The drummer provided the backbone of the Rolling Stones’ songs for more than half a century.
+LONDON (AP) — Rolling Stones drummer Charlie Watts has died at the age of 80.
+Publicist Bernard Doherty said Tuesday that Watts “passed away peacefully in a London hospital earlier today surrounded by his family.”
+The self-effacing and unshakeable drummer helped anchor one of rock’s greatest rhythm sections for more than half a century and used his “day job” to support his enduring love of jazz.
 Watts had announced he would not tour with the Stones in 2021 because of an undefined health issue.
 He joined the Stones early in 1963 and ranked just behind Mick Jagger and Keith Richards as the group’s longest lasting and most essential member.